trafflux/AllSplice/.clinerules/project-standards.md

 - Manage dependencies in `pyproject.toml`; pin major versions.
 - Minimize dependencies; periodically update with CI verification.
-- Use a lock strategy consistent with selected toolchain (uv/poetry/pip-tools optional).
+- Use a lock strategy consistent with uv.

 ## 15. Deployment and Operations